Covid tests may be more available, but they’re far from accessible

 Some people have been using video apps like Be My Eyes and Aira, which connect low-vision users with sighted people who can see through their cameras and guide them through the process.
 At the end of January, Aira even announced a partnership with the National Federation for the Blind to provide a visual interpretation of COVID tests.

-Arguably, though, these visual interpretation apps are nothing but a band-aid; they exist because someone designed a product that only works for able-bodied, sighted people, leaving low-vision individuals at the margins.
+Arguably, though, these visual interpretation apps are nothing but a band-aid; they exist because someone designed a product that only works for non-disabled, sighted people, leaving low-vision individuals at the margins.
 Switzer, who works at the Perkins School for the Blind in Watertown, Massachusetts, says video apps are a necessary tool, but they don’t offer much privacy.
 “Ideally, we’d like for people with disabilities to open and use a product from beginning to end without relying on assistance from other people,” he says.
 “That would boost their confidence, make them more self-reliant, allow them more flexibility.”

 Switzer describes deafblindness — a combination of sight and hearing loss — as a spectrum.
 He says he has a little white perception, which allows him to see bright lights when they are right in front of him.
 He uses a screen-reader and a braille display to communicate on the computer and a combination of hearing aids and a headset when we speak.
 As an assistive technology instructor, he is well acquainted with solutions that can help people with blindness or low-vision achieve independence in their career, but when it comes to his own personal health, these solutions still don’t exist.